Example Career: Fine Artists, Including Painters, Sculptors, and Illustrators

 - Sculptor

-What Fine Artists, Including Painters, Sculptors and Illustrators Do
+What Fine Artists, Including Painters, Sculptors, and Illustrators Do

 - Use materials such as pens and ink, watercolors, charcoal, oil, or computer software to create artwork.